ABOUT US

 2016

-Life On Mars
+Life On Mars?

-Or at least the population of microbial life up to 10,000 feet in the atmosphere.
+At the very least, we tested the population of microbial life up to 10,000 feet in the atmosphere.
 At the Intercollegiate Rocket Engineering Competition, the YUAA defended their title of winning 2nd place in the payload category in their second year of competition.
 The team used the rocket Ziggy Stardust to measure the biodiversity of the atmosphere at varying altitudes, while competing against over 50 teams.

 2024